giantswarm/gsctl/README.md

 The Internal Kubernetes API allows you to talk to Kubernetes via the internal load balancer.
 That can be useful for peered networks.

-In case you want to use internal Kubernetes API, pass `--tenant-internal=true` to gsctl:
+In case you want to use the internal Kubernetes API, pass `--tenant-internal=true` to gsctl:
 ```nohighlight
 $ gsctl create kubeconfig -c h8d0j
 ```